Mast Cell Tumors in Dogs

 Pet Clinical Trials section.

-The prognosis for dogs with MCTs is dependent on a variety of different factors such as the tumor's size, location, grade
+The prognosis for dogs with MCTs is dependent on a variety of different factors such as the tumor's size, location, grade (level of

-(level of aggressiveness), age, or symptoms.
-Tumor grade appears to be the most consistent prognostic factor for dogs
+aggressiveness), age, or symptoms.
+Tumor grade appears to be the most consistent prognostic factor for dogs with MCTs and the

-with MCTs and the survival times associated with specific tumor grades are summarized the following table.
-High grade,
+survival times associated with specific tumor grades are summarized the following table.
+High grade, undifferentiated tumor

-undifferentiated tumor corresponds to a highly aggressive tumor and most dogs die within 1 year after surgery as a
+corresponds to a highly aggressive tumor and most dogs die within 1 year after surgery as a result of local recurrence or

 metastasis.